Course Descriptions

 This course covers general aspects of the Quaternary Period with emphasis on the Holocene and Anthropocene.
 It includes the main methods employed to reconstruct Quaternary environments, main climatic oscillations, environmental change and impacts by human activities.
 It emphasizes the importance of paleo-environmental reconstructions in the conservation and management of present ecosystems.

-***Prerequisite: Two 300 level courses in Geology or Geography and/or permission from the Department Head.***
+***Prerequisite: Two 300 level courses in Geology or Geography and Environmental Science and/or permission from the Department Head.***

 Morphology, nomenclature and classification of large and small scale structures in the earth's crust.
 Natural stress-strain relations and structural analysis and interpretation.
 Major tectonic features of the earth.